Riley-Py/UWaterloo-Work/MSE 261/Project Evaluation.md

 	- Example: A project generating $30 000 profit after one year might seem good, but this changes depending on if you invested $100 000 or $1 million
 - Net Present Value provides a more practical basis when comparing projects than IRR - IRR can have multiple solutions given different criteria and assumptions

+## Cost of Capital and Hurdle
+- *Cost of capital* - represents the rate at which money is financed through external sources
+- *Hurdle rate/minimum acceptable rate of return (MARR)* - lowest rate of return project needs to earn to cover the

 #mse261
 #topic_3